sanskargupta9848/EnRoute/README.md

-#  NerdCrawler
+#  WebCrawler

-**NerdCrawler** is a fully self-hosted search engine built completely from scratch — backend, frontend, and crawler.
+**WebCrawler** is a fully self-hosted search engine built completely from scratch — backend, frontend, and crawler.
 No reliance on third-party APIs or search engines — just raw crawling and indexing power.